-Why do insurance post-M&A integrations fail to deliver projected synergies?
+Why do insurance post-M&A integrations fail to deliver projected acquisition returns?

-Late-stage defects emerge during User Acceptance Testing that should have been caught during specification.
-A rating engine fails to account for a specific regulatory mandate discovered in fine-print compliance rules.
-A legacy product endorsement cannot map to the new database schema.
-Claims settlement logic from one system produces different payment amounts than the other system, and determining which is correct requires weeks of actuarial review.
+And then come the late-stage defects during User Acceptance Testing.
+A rating engine fails on a specific regulatory mandate that nobody noticed buried in fine-print compliance rules for the state of Connecticut.
+A legacy product endorsement from the acquired company can't map to the new database schema because the data types are incompatible.
+Claims settlement logic from one system produces a $14,200 payment while the other calculates $13,800 for the same claim, and determining which number is correct requires two weeks of actuarial review.
+If you've been through one of these integrations, this probably sounds painfully familiar.

-These integration failures stem from the same root cause: requirements are fragmented across teams, documented in different formats by different people, and no mechanism exists to ensure all perspectives are captured before development begins.
-The result is that synergy targets slip by years, acquisition value erodes, and integration budgets expand to 150 percent or more of the original plan.
+Every one of these integration failures traces back to the same root cause, and it took us years of watching these projects to see it clearly: requirements are fragmented across teams, documented in different formats by different people (Word documents here, Confluence pages there, actuarial spreadsheets in a shared drive nobody can find), and no mechanism exists to ensure all perspectives are captured before development begins.
+Acquisition value targets slip by years.
+Deal synergies evaporate.
+Integration budgets expand to 150% or more of what the board approved.

 How do insurers currently approach post-M&A platform consolidation?

-Most insurers follow a traditional, document-heavy approach that creates coordination problems and late-stage discovery of integration risks.
+Most insurers follow a traditional, document-heavy approach that's been the default playbook since, well, forever.
+And predictably, it creates the same coordination problems and late-stage discoveries every single time.

 Approach 1: Manual actuarial rule extraction and documentation

-Veteran underwriters from both organizations dictate decades of patched business rules, pricing logic, and product endorsements to Business Analysts, who attempt to document them in a unified Business Requirements Document.
-This is painstaking work.
-An underwriter explains a rule like "for commercial auto policies in flood-prone zip codes, apply an 8 percent surcharge if loss history shows water damage claims, or a 12 percent surcharge if the customer has had more than 3 flood events in the past 5 years."
-A BA documents this in plain English.
-Then a different team of BAs from the other organization writes the equivalent rules from their legacy system.
-Do the two rules describe the same thing?
-Are the triggers identical or slightly different?
-When you merge them into a unified platform, whose logic do you use?
-Nobody knows until you ask both underwriters to reconcile the differences, which can take weeks.
+Veteran underwriters from both organizations sit across from Business Analysts and spend weeks dictating decades of patched business rules, pricing logic, and product endorsements.
+It's painstaking, sometimes awkward work.
+An underwriter named Dave explains a rule he's had memorized since 2003: "for commercial auto policies in flood-prone zip codes, apply an 8% surcharge if loss history shows water damage claims, or 12% if the customer has had more than 3 flood events in the past 5 years."
+A Business Analyst writes this down in plain English.
+Meanwhile, across town, a different team is documenting the equivalent rules from the acquired company's legacy system.
+Their underwriter, Maria, describes a similar but subtly different calculation.
+Do these two rules describe the same thing?
+Are the triggers identical or just close enough to be confusing?
+When you merge them into a unified platform, whose logic wins?
+Nobody knows until you schedule a three-hour meeting where Dave and Maria try to reconcile the differences.
+That meeting often raises more questions than it answers.

 Approach 2: Separate IT workstreams for claims, policy admin, and broker portals that integrate late

 To divide the work and speed delivery, many insurers create separate IT teams for claims modernization, policy administration, and broker portal redesign.
 Each team has its own requirements, architecture, and delivery timeline.
-The assumption is that these workstreams will integrate seamlessly at the end.
+The assumption?
+These workstreams will converge cleanly at the end.
 In practice, integration happens months into development, and teams discover incompatible data models, API contract mismatches, and conflicting assumptions about how data flows between systems.
 Rework spirals across all three workstreams.

 Approach 3: Phased migration with complex Transition Service Agreements

 Some insurers try to minimize risk by running both legacy systems in parallel for a defined period, with detailed Transition Service Agreements (TSAs) that specify which system handles which transactions and when the cutover will occur.
 This approach can take 18-24 months to fully migrate.
-During the parallel period, operational support costs are extremely high because both systems must be staffed, monitored, and maintained.
-Additionally, no clear incentive exists to force cutover to the new system.
-Teams continue to patch and extend the legacy system because it is familiar and lower-risk than forcing cutover to untested new infrastructure.
+During the parallel period, operational support costs skyrocket because both systems must be staffed, monitored, and maintained.
+And here's the trap: no clear incentive exists to force cutover to the new system.
+Teams continue to patch and extend the legacy system because it's familiar and lower-risk than forcing cutover to untested new infrastructure.

-None of these approaches provide real-time visibility into whether all actuarial rules, regulatory constraints, and integration touch-points have been captured in the specification.
-Integration risks are discovered late, during testing phases when rework is most expensive.
+None of these approaches give real-time visibility into whether all actuarial rules, regulatory constraints, and integration touch-points have been captured in the specification.
+Integration risks get discovered late, during testing phases when rework is most expensive.

 How does multi-perspective requirements intelligence de-risk insurance integration?